birendpatel/lemon/README.md

 - GNU Make 4.2.1+
 - Doxygen 1.8.13+ (optional)

-# Install
+# Installation Guide

-Clone this repository and issue `make release`.
-The executable `lemon` will be placed in the newly created `release` directory.
+Clone this repository and issue the command `sudo make install` from within the new directory.
+By default, the Lemon executable will be placed in `/usr/local/bin`.

+If you want to install Lemon in a different directory, just use `sudo make install INSTALL_PATH=...` instead.
+You may need to export the path.
+If so, add `export PATH=$PATH:...` to your `~/.profile` and then reload with `. ~/.profile`.

 # License